Campervan Buying Guides

 Living space, washing and the bathroom

-On washing you have a real choice, and it's worth being precise because it's easy to get wrong.
+On washing you have options, and it's worth being precise because it's easy to get wrong.
 As standard the Offtrax has an external wash station.
 But you can also specify a full internal wet/dry shower room for £2,300, so an indoor shower is very much on the menu, not something you have to do without.

 Build quality and craftsmanship

 This is the bit you buy an Offtrax for.
 It's hand-built by a team of eleven in Devon from eco-conscious materials: bamboo worktops, a Froli-sprung bed, bespoke cabinetry rather than, in Taylored's words, "generic bolt-in kits."
 Nothing about it feels mass-produced, because it isn't.
 A Grand California is a very good factory product.
-The Offtrax is a made thing, and at this money that matters.
+The Offtrax is a made thing, and at this money that matters, which is the whole hand-built vs factory question in a nutshell.

 On the road, size and licence